Hullow/MiniRT/Documentation/Journal-fallan.md

 given by our input ambient, and `k_a` the ambient reflection constant of an object's material

 - Coded example scene from Ch7_Scene "Putting it together" to `sceneExample.rt`

+# 2/6/25
+- Debugging in VSCode: need to do it from pberset's branch.